c3lab/ros2-labs-00/install_docker_guide.md

 #### Docker installation
 There are different ways to install docker on windows with support to WSL2.<br>
 The suggested and tested way is to install docker desktop **after WSL2 installation and configuration**.<br>
 Follow the instructions here https://docs.docker.com/desktop/setup/install/windows-install/.
-Basically just download and execute the executable file and follow the instructions **reebot may be required**.
+Basically just download and execute the executable file and follow the instructions **reboot may be required**.